LoanpyDataHub/ronataswestoldturkic/raw/README.md

 * TENG: I added "tengődik" instead, since the full etymology is "tengȫdik- < teng- {with suffs -Ōd-ik} < *teng- ← WOT *täŋ-"

+* BŰBÁJ: This is a compound, where both components seem to be of West Old Turkic origin.
+There is an entry for "báj", but an entry for "bű" seems to be missing from the original source.

 Quotes:

 * p.1005: "Berta suggested a T starting point for the word.
 However, its first documented appearance is fr the mid-17th c. – certainly a weak point in a T etymology." -- This underpins the notion that the column "year" can be used to filter out improbable etymologies.